ayunav/FavMeetupEvents/README.md

 ## How to run

-Add file - insert your api key here

-Meetup api key - should not be visible
+1. Download the source file
+2. Open AVMeetup.xcworkspace project
+3. Build and run

+Normally, the API keys should not be exposed.
+I usually have the Constants file in the .gitignore, but I readded it, so you won't have to do it manually.

-## Architecture
+## Architecture & Features

+### User Stories

+- A user should be able to see the list of upcoming iOS events in New York City.
+The networking request is hardcoded for now.

+- A user should be able to tap the heart button on any event to save it to favorites.

+- A user should be able to see their saved events by tapping Favorites segment of the UISegmentedControl on top of the table view.

+- A user should be able to unlike an event which will remove it from the Favorites.

+### Architecture

-MVC design pattern
+- MVC
-tableview is not in a datasource

-Networking: Alamofire
+- Alamofire library to make networking requests code more succinct
-Data persistence (favorite events): nscoding, archiving and user defaults .
-EventsStore class to manage that saving it as a dictionary where key is event id and the value is the event object.
+- NSCoding/NSKeyedArchiver to persist data for favorite events.
+EventsStore class manages saving favorite Event objects as a dictionary to User Defaults, where a key is an eventID string, and a value is an Event object.

+I was debating whether I should be "adding complexity" (to reduce complexity, as Mike Walker said at the last iOSoho meetup at Meetup) to this rather small app.
+Some features that could be more "complex" in order to accommodate the future app expansion:
+- tableview's datasource could be its own class
-EventsStore methods could be generic, but there isn't the complexity there not yet.
+- EventsStore methods could be generic

-As developers, it is our responsibility to understand the goals and needs of our applications, and to resist the urge to over-engineer and prematurely optimize our solutions.

-The decision to use Core Data in an application may appear to be a no-brainer, if not harmless.
-But in many cases, Core Data is discovered to be so unwieldy or unnecessary as to become a real hindrance to making something useful, let alone functional.

-And even if most applications would benefit from Core Data at some point, there is wisdom to letting complexity evolve from a simple as necessary.
-And as far as persistence goes, it doesn’t get much simpler than NSCoding.
+- Core Data could be used to store favorite events

-As developers, it is our responsibility to understand the goals and needs of our applications, and to resist the urge to over-engineer and prematurely optimize our solutions.
-And even if most applications would benefit from Core Data at some point, there is wisdom to letting complexity evolve from a simple as necessary.
-And as far as persistence goes, it doesn’t get much simpler than NSCoding. [http://nshipster.com/nscoding/](http://nshipster.com/nscoding/)
+but I would agree with Mattt Thompson, NSHipster contributor: "As developers, it is our responsibility to understand the goals and needs of our applications, and to resist the urge to over-engineer and prematurely optimize our solutions.
+Even if most applications would benefit from Core Data at some point, there is wisdom to letting complexity evolve from as simple as necessary." - [http://nshipster.com/nscoding/](http://nshipster.com/nscoding/)

 #### TO-DO: